rencsikmarian/matrix-filter-game-url/README.md

 # matrix-filter-game-url

-This will handle the redirects when the user close the game
+This plugin will handle the redirect urls when closing external games

 ## Install